waldur/waldur-docs/docs/developer-guide/ui/sdk.md

 # Local pipeline for developers: OpenAPI -> TypeScript SDK -> Homeport

+This document describes the process of generating and linking the Waldur TypeScript SDK for local development.
+Although the SDK code is published to GitHub and npm repositories, a local pipeline is essential for developers who need to make changes to the SDK without using GitLab CI or work with the very latest OpenAPI definitions from Waldur MasterMind before they are officially released.

 ## Prerequisites

 Before proceeding, ensure you have the following installed and configured: